Learning to Walk With Less: A Dyna-Style Approach to Quadrupedal Locomotion: Introduction

-This policy learns suitable actions through a trial-and-error approach during the agent's interaction with real or simulated environments, where actions are rewarded based on how closely the resulting motion achieves the desired locomotion command.
+These policies learn suitable actions through a trial-and-error approach during the agent's interaction with real or simulated environments, where rewards quantify how accurately the motion follows the desired command and style.
 However, RL requires extensive data to explore the state space and identify the best policy.
-This challenge is evident in recent RL-based locomotion controllers~\cite{haarnoja2019learning, margolis2023walk, hwangbo2019learning}.
+This is particularly evident in on-policy settings, where the same policy must be both evaluated and updated.
+This dependency requires new trajectory rollouts for every iteration, significantly hindering sample efficiency.
+This challenge is evident in recent RL-based locomotion controllers, which necessitate thousands of hours of simulated experience across parallelized environments to achieve convergence and stabilize control policies~\cite{haarnoja2019learning, hwangbo2019learning}.

+On-policy methods are widely preferred because they ensure gradient updates strictly reflect the agent’s current behavior, leading to stable and continuous policy improvements~\cite{margolis2023walk, levy2024learning}.
+However, this stability comes at the cost of high environmental interaction.
+Given these trade-offs, it is critical to investigate methods that enhance sample efficiency without compromising its robust convergence properties.

-Nevertheless, these approaches rely on model-free reinforcement learning (MFRL), i.e., the decision-making process lacks a model that describes the robot's kinodynamic relationships and instead learns a direct mapping from states to actions.
-To mitigate this data challenge, model-based reinforcement learning (MBRL) methods incorporate known or learned models to provide sample efficiency policy training, thereby requiring fewer interactions with the environment to derive effective control policies.
-In this context, neural networks are commonly employed as function approximators to model the complexity and uncertainty of robotic motion models~\cite{chua2018deep, Hansen2022tdmpc, krinner2025accelerating}.
+In this context, most of the on-policy frameworks rely on model-free reinforcement learning (MFRL), i.e., where the agent optimizes its behavior without an internal representation of the environment's transition dynamics.
+To mitigate the resulting data bottleneck, model-based reinforcement learning (MBRL) methods incorporate known or learned models to enhance policy training.
+In this context, neural networks are commonly employed as function approximators to model the complexity and uncertainty of robotic motion~\cite{chua2018deep, Hansen2022tdmpc, krinner2025accelerating}.

-A key method for incorporating predictive models into an MBRL framework is through data augmentation, as outlined by the Dyna-Style paradigm~\cite{sutton1991dyna}.
-Instead of integrating the model directly into the policy’s decision-making process, Dyna-Style frameworks generate synthetic training data to supplement the conventional MFRL training process~\cite{janner2019trust, dong2024dyna}.
-This strategy not only leverages the robustness of MFRL-based policies but also enhances sample efficiency through simulated experience derived from the learned dynamics model.
+A key method for incorporating predictive models into an MBRL framework is through data augmentation, as outlined by the Dyna-style paradigm~\cite{sutton1991dyna}.
+Instead of integrating the model directly into the policy’s decision-making process, Dyna-style frameworks generate synthetic training data to supplement the conventional MFRL training process~\cite{janner2019trust, dong2024dyna}.
+This strategy not only leverages the robustness of MFRL-based policies but also enhances sample efficiency through simulated experience derived from the learned transition model.
+However, the central challenge in integrating this paradigm into on-policy methods lies in effectively combining synthetic and simulated data while mitigating the inevitable distribution shifts that arise between the predictive model and the actual environment.